 We created Man Cave Health to provide men with a comfortable environment for education, testing, and treatment of prostate cancer.
-Our first “man cave” is currently under construction at Mount Sinai Hospital’s Department of Urology, and is slated to open its doors in December 2018.
+Our first “Man Cave” opened its doors to patients at Mount Sinai Hospital’s Department of Urology in January.
 Its purpose is to make men feel more comfortable when it comes to talking about sensitive health topics, because we know that heightened awareness of such issues will result in better outcomes for patients.
-Driven by the notion that “men take better care of their cars than they do their bodies,” Man Cave Health is a destination for men seeking information and support about prostate cancer.
+Driven by the notion that “men take better care of their cars than they do their bodies,” Man Cave Health is a destination for men seeking information about and support for prostate cancer.